The Burnside problem for odd exponents: The induction

-We next prove that a turn of Type~\ref{non_empty_v_part} of a maximal occurrence $u$ with complement $v$ has a natural inverse turn, namely the turn of the maximal prolongation of $v'$ in $B$, provided this prolongation is a maximal occurrence of rank~$r$ in $B$.
+We next prove that a turn of Type~\ref{non_empty_v_part} of a maximal occurrence $u$ with complement $v$ has a natural inverse turn, namely the turn of the maximal prolongation $\hat{v}$ of $v'$ in $B$ (provided $\hat{v}$ is a maximal occurrence).